-Skagit Valley College (SVC) offers bachelor of applied science degrees, academic transfer pathways, workforce education degrees and certificates, basic education for adults, and lifelong learning opportunities.
-SVC is committed to equity as its framework in providing access, supporting achievement, and strengthening the community.
+Non-Discrimination Statement.
+Skagit Valley College (SVC) offers academic transfer pathways, workforce education degrees and certificates, basic education for adults, and lifelong learning opportunities.
+SVC is committed to equity as its framework in providing access, supporting achievement, and strengthening community.
+SVC will take steps to ensure that the lack of English language skills will not be a barrier to admission and participation in all educational programs.